-At about 3:50 am, the Board Operator called for the plant emergency response team (ERT)a to respond to the manufacturing building, stating over the intercom system, "We need rescue people, and there's people missing."
-This announcement started a chain of miscommunication.
-To the ERT, a request for "rescue" meant specifically
+At about 3:50 am, the Board Operator called for the plant emergency response team (ERT)^a to respond to the manufacturing building, stating over the intercom system, "We need rescue people, and there's people missing."

-&lt;sup>a At the time of the incident, three companies (DuPont, Kuraray, and Invista) operated at the La Porte site and shared one ERT for the site, which had members from each company and was managed by DuPont.
+^a At the time of the incident, three companies (DuPont, Kuraray, and Invista) operated at the La Porte site and shared one ERT for the site, which had members from each company and was managed by DuPont.
 The ERT members worked other, primary jobs for one of the three companies (such as unit operators), and they responded as ERT members during emergencies.
 The site's ERT staffing included about 60 employees.
 Section 4.1 discusses the composition of the ERT in more detail.

-high-anglea or confined-space rescue.
+This announcement started a chain of miscommunication.
+To the ERT, a request for "rescue" meant specifically high-angle^a or confined-space rescue.
 Therefore, the ERT responded to the request for help by gathering only technical rescue gear (e.g., harnesses and ropes), not knowing that there was a major toxic chemical release (Section 4.3.1) [1, p.
 30].